valgarf/dipen/Readme.md

 # DiPeN - distributed petri net runner

-This library implements a distributed petri net runner with the goal to be usable as a workflow engine, that is, driving real workflows, not just simulating them.
+This library implements a distributed runner to use petri nets as a workflow engine, that is, driving real workflows, not just simulating them.

 The petri net differs from the classical petri net in multiple areas:
 - Tokens are colored: Tokens can have arbitrary data attached to them.